National emblem of Timor-Leste

-The national emblem of East Timor (officially: Timor-Leste) is one of the national symbols of East Timor.
+The national emblem of Timor-Leste, also known as the Belak (Tetum for "Disk"), is one of the national symbols of the country.

 Current emblem

-The emblem, also known as Belak (Tetum for "Disk"), was introduced on 18 January 2007 by the Jornal da República under Law 02/2007 (18 January 2007, Series I, No. 1, page 1664), replacing the coat of arms based on the shield of the National Council of Timorese Resistance (CNRT), which had been used since independence in 2002.
-The current coat of arms is a variant of the emblem used by East Timorese representatives during the Indonesian occupation.
+The emblem was introduced on 18 January 2007 by Law 2/2007, replacing the coat of arms based on the shield of the National Council of Timorese Resistance (CNRT), which had been used since independence in 2002.
+The current coat of arms is a variant of the emblem used by East Timorese representatives during Indonesian occupation.
 It is based on a design first used when the country unilaterally declared independence on 28 November 1975.

 Design

-The center of the coat of arms shows the outline of the highest mountain in East Timor, the Tatamailau (Foho Ramelau), on a white background in the national colors "ruby red" on the outside, black on the inside with a thin golden-yellow border.
+The center of the coat of arms shows the outline of the highest mountain in Timor-Leste, the Tatamailau (Foho Ramelau), on a white background in the national colors "ruby red" on the outside, black on the inside with a thin golden-yellow border.
 It is shaped like a square pyramid with three corners pointing down and one pointing up.
 The edges are arched.

 In the center of the top corner of the mountain is a five-pointed white star.
 One of the points of the star, without touching it, points to the top corner of the mountain.
 Out of the star come five white, pyramidal rays, ending at the top of an open book located in the upper part of the black part of the mountain.

 The book has a ruby red cover, the edges are golden yellow.
 There are four black lines on the right side of the book and five on the left.
 There is a golden yellow band at the bottom of the pages.
 The book is in front of a golden yellow cog wheel standing on a golden yellow pedestal.
 To the right of the gear wheel and book is an ear of rice with two leaves and eleven grains, to the left is a corncob, also with two leaves.
 Both are golden yellow and turned tip down.